 What foods contain folic acid?

-Approximately half of all pregnancies are unplanned, so the U.S. Food and Drug Administration has taken steps to fortify certain foods so that all women of childbearing age get a daily dose of folic acid.
+Approximately half of all pregnancies are unplanned, so the U.S. Food and Drug Administration has taken steps to fortify certain foods so that all women of childbearing age receive a daily dose of folic acid.

 - Leafy green vegetables, such as spinach

 - Citrus fruits, such as orange juice

-A daily vitamin with folic acid may be suggested by your health care provider since the food listed above may not contain enough folic acid to meet the daily requirement.
+A daily vitamin with folic acid may be suggested by your health care provider since the foods listed above may not contain enough folic acid to meet the daily requirement.

 How do I know if I am at risk for having a baby with neural defects, and how can I prevent this from happening?

 Women who are at greatest risk are those that have had a previous pregnancy that involved a neural defect.
 Women who are not eating a balanced diet that includes folic acid are also at risk.

 The best way to prevent neural defects is to take the recommended 400 – 800 micrograms (0.4 – 0.8 milligrams) of folic acid daily for one month before conception and during the first three months of pregnancy.
 The daily amount should not exceed 1000 micrograms (1.0 milligrams).

 How are neural tube defects diagnosed?